Jonathan2251/lbd/_sources/asm.txt

 The Cpu0AsmParser.cpp contains one thousand lines of code which do the assembly language parsing.
-You can understand it with a little patient only.
+You can understand it with a little patience only.
-To let file directory of AsmParser be built, modify CMakeLists.txt and LLVMBuild.txt as follows,
+To let files in directory of AsmParser be built, modify CMakeLists.txt and LLVMBuild.txt as follows,

 .. rubric:: lbdex/chapters/Chapter11_1/CMakeLists.txt